Inpassor/ts-node-server/README.md

 server.run();
 ```

-We had created a Server instance with ejs renderer and DemoComponent,
+We had created a Server instance with ejs renderer and two components:
-having GET and POST methods in the example above.
+DemoComponent, having GET and POST methods,
+and ErrorComponent, serving all the routes (which did not match any previous route)
+and all the request methods.

 The route **/demo[/arg]** will be served by DemoComponent.

-All the other routes will be served under **publicPath** directory.
+All the other routes will be served first under **publicPath** directory, then
+ErrorComponent will act.

 ### socket.io
 ```typescript